jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 Each key in the given object will have a number as a value.

-Note:
+Notes:
-The relationship between `words` and `info` is important.
-Do not use a `for...in` loop to iterate over `info`.
-To help facilitate problem solving without looping over the given object, use of the keyword `in` will throw an error.
+- The relationship between `words` and `info` is important.
+- Do not use a `for...in` loop to iterate over `info`.
+- -To help facilitate problem solving without looping over the given object, use of the protected term `in` will throw an error.
+- Each key in the given object will have a number as a value.
 ```js
   var words1 = [
     "cold",